 - Best presentation: Potmath

-- Best project with social impact: Relief Maps
+- Ramon Molinas Foundation prize for best project with social impact: Relief Maps

 - Jury award: Instalik